icsantos/ud989-cat-clicker/README.md

 - The application should display
   - a list of cats by name
   - an area to display the selected cat
+  - an admin button
+  - an admin area with inputs for changing the cat's name, url, and number of clicks (hidden by default)
 - In the cat display area, the following should be displayed
   - the cat's name
   - a picture of the cat